 Public Offices: Appointed Councilmember, City of Ocean Shores 2011

-Community Service: Founder and Coordinator, Nonprofit Leaders Conference for Coastal and SW WA, Past President of Ocean Shores Friends of the Library, Past Chair of Ocean Shores Library Board, North Beach Community Television Board Member At Large; Trainer; Assoc. of University Technology Managers, Trustee of National Board, Intellectual Property management trainer & chaired annual meetings; Co-taught Intellectual Property Mgt., National Council of University Research Administrators
+Community Service: Founder, Nonprofit Leaders Conference for Coastal and SW WA, Past President of Ocean Shores Friends of the Library, Past Chair of Ocean Shores Library Board, North Beach Community Television Board Member At Large; Trainer; Assoc. of University Technology Managers, Trustee of National Board, Intellectual Property management trainer & chaired annual meetings; Co-taught Intellectual Property Mgt., National Council of University Research Administrators

 Education: Juris Doctor, Seattle U. 1997; WA State Bar #26741; Master of Arts, English, UW 1982; Bachelor of Arts, English, UW 1977.